Amy Lowell: Life

 Untermeyer writes that "She was not only a disturber but an awakener."
 In many poems, Lowell dispenses with line breaks, so that the work looks like prose on the page.
 This technique she labeled "polyphonic prose".

 Throughout her working life, Lowell was a promoter of both contemporary and historical poets.
-Her book Fir-Flower Poets was a poetical re-working of literal translations of the works of ancient Chinese poets, notably Li Tai-po (701–762).
+Her book Fir-Flower Tablets was a poetical re-working of literal translations of the works of ancient Chinese poets, notably Li Tai-po (701–762).
 Her writing also included critical works on French literature.
 At the time of her death, she was attempting to complete her two-volume biography of John Keats (work on which had long been frustrated by the noncooperation of F. Holland Day, whose private collection of Keatsiana included Fanny Brawne's letters to Frances Keats).
 Lowell wrote of Keats: "the stigma of oddness is the price a myopic world always exacts of genius."

 Lowell published not only her own work, but also that of other writers.
 According to Untermeyer, she "captured" the Imagist movement from Ezra Pound.
 Pound threatened to sue her for bringing out her three-volume series Some Imagist Poets, and thereafter derisively called the American Imagists the "Amygist" movement.
 Pound criticized her as not an imagist, but merely a rich woman who was able to financially assist the publication of imagist poetry.
 She said that Imagism was weak before she took it up, whereas others said it became weak after Pound's "exile" towards Vorticism.

+D.H.
+Lawrence dedicated his 1918 book New Poems "To Amy Lowell".

 Lowell wrote at least two poems about libraries—The "Boston Athenaeum" and "The Congressional Library"—during her career.
 A discussion of libraries also appears in her essay "Poetry, Imagination, and Education".